Muhammad Muhsin

 May our country and my state be better than

-they are in a near future, amin.
+they are in the near future, amin.
 May we witness free, fair and peaceful

 Allah grant General Buhari victory, amin.